 Make memories with a fun family game night!
 Easy tips to have a family game night, and including grandparents!

-The one thing about Facebook that kind of stinks, is that you see what wonderful things other friends are doing with their lives, with their families, with their kids, and you kind of feel … jealous?
-Less than what you could be as a parent?
-Defeated?
+The one thing about social media that kind of stinks, is seeing what wonderful things other friends are doing with their families, and you kind of feel defeated because your experience doesn’t look the same.

 Take my sister-in-law for example.
 She grew up playing games with her parents, and instituted fun family game nights with my brother-in-law and their kids.
 Rounds of Monopoly (they own more than 20 versions), or any other board game in their game closet, have snacks and a roarin’ good time.